-Coming in at number two overall, Gaming is the second highest industry spender of 2020.
-Surpassing 10 billion in reach, the Gaming industry spent just over half of in total IMV compared to Tech and gained some pretty impressive results.
+Gaming is the second highest industry spender of 2021.
+Similar to Tech, this is the same spot the Gaming Industry held in 2020.
+Surpassing 6 billion in reach, the Gaming industry gained some pretty impressive results.

 Top 5 Gaming Spenders on YouTube

-The top 5 Gaming brands who spent the most on YouTube influencer marketing throughout 2020 are, once again, repeat high spenders making an appearance in this report.
-Together, Epic Games, Raid Shadow Legends, Ubisoft, Arkade, and Monster Legends deployed $73.5M on sponsored YouTube videos.
+These top 5 Gaming brands have consistently been high spenders on YouTube Influencer marketing throughout the year.
+Together, Bisect Hosting, Epic Games, Raid Shadow Legends, Xidax, and AFK Arena deployed $21.2M on sponsored YouTube videos.

-In the top spender spot, Epic Games is responsible for 52% of that investment.
-Clocking in at a grand total of over 304M views, Epic Games accounts for 54% of the five brands’ cumulative 564M views in 2020.
+In the top spender spot, Bisect Hosting is responsible for 28% of that investment.
+The brand clocks in at a grand total of over 47M views and an IMV of $6.4M.

 Top Gaming Spender Spotlight